TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 #### Questions
 - [x] Why was the older JdeRobot GUI controller dropped?
 - [x] What does an architecture look like?
+- [ ] Inside nav2_params_with_control.yaml, how does ROS2 know the paths of the file names?

 #### General questions
 - [x] what is bringup?